Landscaping & Lawn

 Stage 7 Reviews High

 Landscaping is visual — before/after photos are review gold.
-But 90%+ of landscapers never ask for reviews.
+Reviews are one of the biggest factors in whether you show up in local search — and most shops never ask (Whitespark).
 You do beautiful work and nobody sees it except the homeowner.

 Fix: Auto photo workflow (crew takes before/after on every job) + auto review request sent 2 hours after completion with the photos attached.